-Regarding staffing, my prime "philosophy" was to find the right people - based on a firm conviction of mine that progress in basic sciences is made by individuals: persons whose work was already clearly at the cutting edge of their problem area or, in the case of younger scientists, persons showing the promise of attaining this stature.
+Regarding staffing, my prime "philosophy" was to find the right people based on a firm conviction of mine that progress in basic sciences is made by individuals: persons whose work was already clearly at the cutting edge of their problem area or, in the case of younger scientists, persons showing the promise of attaining this stature.
 The precise type of problem or problems they were studying was of secondary importance as long as it fitted the overall program of the Laboratory.
-Three corollaries were: The appointees should be able to convey their own enthusiasm for research to their younger co-workers; there should be some overlap in their research activities to ensure a common language; and they should have a broad, nonpossessive attitude towards research, being willing to share ideas and undertake cooperative work.
+Three corollaries were: The appointees should be able to convey their own enthusiasm for research to their younger coworkers; there should be some overlap in their research activities to ensure a common language; and they should have a broad, non-possessive attitude towards research, being willing to share ideas and undertake cooperative work.
 These characteristics, especially the second and third, were considered essential to make the unit's program more than the mere sum of its component projects or tasks.

 By the fall of 1965, the following faculty members had arrived at the PRL: Phil Filner (Assistant Professor of Biochemistry) from Caltech; Hans Kende (Associate Professor of Botany) from the Negev Institute of Arid Zone Research, Beersheba, Israel; Derek Lamport (Research Assistant Professor) from the Research Institute for Advanced Studies (RIAS) in Baltimore; John Scandalios (Research Assistant Professor) from the University of Hawaii; Joe Varner (Professor of Biochemistry) from RIAS in Baltimore; Peter Wolk (Assistant Professor of Botany) from Caltech; and Jan Zeevaart (Associate Professor of Botany) from McMaster University in Hamilton, Canada.
-Later additions or replacements were: in 1966 Rainer Hertel (Research Assistant Professor) from the University of Cologne, FRG; in 1967, Michael Jost (Assistant Professor of Botany) from Northwestern University; Alfred Haug (Associate Professor of Biophysics) from Caltech; Klaus Raschke (Professor of Botany) from the University of Giessen, FRG; and in 1974, Deborah Delmer (Assistant Professor of Biochemistry) and Ken Poff (Assistant Professor of Botany), both from the University of California at San Diego.